facebook/react-native-website/cndocs/out-of-tree-platforms.md

 - [React Native DOM](https://github.com/vincentriemer/react-native-dom) - An experimental, comprehensive port of React Native to the web.
 (Not to be confused with [React Native Web](https://github.com/necolas/react-native-web), which has different goals)
 - [React Native Desktop](https://github.com/status-im/react-native-desktop) - A project aiming to bring React Native to the Desktop with Qt's QML.
 A fork of [React Native Ubuntu](https://github.com/CanonicalLtd/react-native/), which is no longer maintained.
 - [React Native macOS](https://github.com/ptmt/react-native-macos) - An experimental React Native fork targeting macOS and Cocoa
+- [alita](https://github.com/areslabs/alita) - An experimental, comprehensive port of React Native to mini-program(微信小程序).

 ## Creating your own React Native platform